NXT Halloween Havoc (2021): Main event

 In the main event, Tommaso Ciampa defended the NXT Championship against Bron Breakker.
 Breakker attempted a crossbody, but Ciampa avoided it.
 Ciampa attempted a leapfrog, but Breakker countered into a spinebuster.
 Ciampa performed Willow's Bell on Breakker for a nearfall.
 Breakker then performed a standing Frankensteiner and attempted a Military Press Powerslam, but Ciampa countered into a DDT.
 Outside the ring, Breakker attempted to suplex Ciampa onto the exposed concrete, but Ciampa countered into a DDT onto the concrete.
 Back inside the ring, Ciampa performed a Fairytale Ending for a nearfall.
 In the end, Ciampa performed three running knees and a second Fairytale Ending on Breakker to retain the title.
 Ciampa then hugged the title belt as the event ended.

+Reception

+John Moore of Pro Wrestling Dot Net praised both women's title bouts, calling the Scareway to Hell match a "very fun ladder match to watch" and gave credit to González and Rose for making the Trick or Street Fight "an entertaining WWE-style hardcore match."
+He called the NXT Tag Title match a "well wrestled tag team title match" and felt the NXT Championship main event had "really good storytelling" and didn't hotshot the title onto Breakker to tell "a longer form story."
+Moore concluded that, "Overall this was a solid NXT 2.0 show.
+This [show] and the one from two weeks ago were the two best episodes.
+This one did have a lot of noteworthy moments with the multiple title changes ...
+I hope that WWE hasn't given up on doing NXT Takeovers because even though they can produce good theme shows like this one, Takeovers are something different and special.
+Have Breakker win his title at a Takeover."
+Matthew McFarlin of Slam Wrestling gave the event 3.5 out of 5 stars, saying: "Gimmicks and goofiness come with the terms of WWE Halloween specials, and it's always hit or miss.
+Trick Williams and Carmelo Hayes' haunted house mini-movie?
+Hit (because Hayes "never misses").
+Giving the women's division to Toxic Attraction?
+Miss.
+But at any rate, the matches delivered, and the main event was very impressive.
+Bron Breakker with experience will be unstoppable.